 • Tincture: 5 – 14 mL (1:2)

-High doses may cause gastrointestinal disturbances, vomiting, and diarrhea.
+High doses may cause gastrointestinal disturbances, vomiting, and diarrhoea.
 Caution with known sensitivity to the Solanaceae family.

 Interactions with other drugs